 I am planning to take my first JLPT in December this year, and I must admit that after writing this I realized that there are plenty of works to be done.
 Also, writing this gave me a push and I hope reading this will give you the same.

-If you are among the examinees taking the test next month, I wish you all the best.
+If you are among the examinees taking the test this year I wish you all the best.
 May you find this helpful and please feel free to share this among your friends.
 If you have other tips you can share on how to prepare and pass the difficult test, we would love to hear from you.